-Some states require car insurance companies offer a discount to drivers who voluntarily choose to take an accident-prevention course from an approved traffic school.
-The average driver training discount is a little more than 1 percent off your insurance.
+Some states require car insurance companies to offer a discount to drivers who voluntarily choose to take an accident-prevention course from an approved traffic school.
+The average driver training discount is a little more than 1% off your insurance.
 That would save the average driver $74 off auto insurance.

 There may be eligibility restrictions to receive the discount.

-For example, in Georgia drivers age 25 or older can receive a 10 percent discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course AND if their prior three-year record is clean of traffic violations, at-fault accidents or claims.
-Those under 25 can get a discount as well but must complete both classroom and practical training.
+For example, in Georgia, drivers 25 or older can receive a 10% discount on certain portions of their car insurance policy if they’ve completed an approved defensive driver course and if their prior three-year record is clean of traffic violations, at-fault accidents or claims.
+Those younger than 25 can also get a discount but must complete classroom and practical training.

-There are states that mandate an auto insurance discount only for mature drivers (minimum age varies but typically starts around 55).
-This one usually lasts three years, but can be renewed.
-For example, Pennsylvania allows for individuals to take a refresher course every three years to for senior drivers to maintain the discount.
+Some states mandate an auto insurance discount only for mature drivers (minimum age varies but typically starts around 55).
+This one usually lasts three years but can be renewed.
+For example, Pennsylvania allows individuals to take a refresher course every three years for senior drivers to maintain the discount.

-Defensive driving training discounts for older drivers averages a nearly 4 percent off your car insurance.
+Defensive driving training discounts for older drivers average nearly 4% off your car insurance.
 That would save the average driver $61 off the premium of the older driver.

-Several auto insurance companies offer a discount if certain approved courses are taken, in the hopes that drivers will retain what is learned.
-Fewer accidents equals fewer claims, and that makes insurance companies happy -- and your car insurance rates low.
+Several auto insurance companies offer a discount if certain approved courses are taken in the hopes that drivers will retain what is learned.
+Fewer accidents equal fewer claims, which makes insurance companies happy — and your car insurance rates are low.

-There are also states that allow you to take a traffic school to remove points off your license or even keep a violation and points from going on your license in the first place.
+Some states allow you to take a traffic school to remove points from your license or even keep a violation and points from going on your license in the first place.
 Keeping an offense off your record won’t result in a discount, but it can keep your insurance policy from being surcharged.
 Also, it can save you from losing a discount.

 A good driver discount may be taken away by your car insurance company once it seems your clean driving record has been updated with a conviction for a moving violation.
-A good driver discount varies but averages around 20 percent.
+A good driver discount varies but averages around 20%.

-Typically, one cannot go to traffic school for both a ticket, or points removal, and an insurance discount.
+One cannot go to traffic school for a ticket or points removal and an insurance discount.
 If you take the course expecting both, you may be disappointed.

 Of course, there are exceptions.
 New York is one.
-Their point and insurance reduction program lets you reduce as many as four points on your driving record and receive a minimum 10 percent discount on your liability and collision premiums for three years.
+Their point and insurance reduction program lets you reduce as many as four points on your driving record and receive a minimum 10% discount on your liability and collision premiums for three years.

-By doing your due diligence in advance of taking traffic school, you’ll know if the cost of the course (remember it needs to be an approved one) is worth what you’ll receive in return -- and won’t feel scammed.
+By doing your due diligence before taking traffic school, you’ll know if the course cost is worth what you’ll receive in return — and you won’t feel scammed.